pinjama/customerlist-nodepug/README.md

 The app allows you to view a list of customers and add a new customer using the form.

-Node.js app with simple rendering with pug.
+Node.js app with simple rendering with pug and styling with bootstrap.
 Customerlist app has Helmet library to secure the app from against some common network vulnerabilities.

 You can try the app from this link: [Customerlist](https://customersnodepug.azurewebsites.net/)